kanru-wang/notes/calculate_financial_benefit.md

 =

-`revenue loss from customers who would churn in a month if not treated`
+`additional monthly profit (by changing from existing model to new) from customers who would churn if not treated`

 x `reduction in churn prob for treated customers who would otherwise churn`

 =

-`$ amount of profit per customer per year`
+`$ amount of life time profit from each customer`

 x `n number of customers that the company has capacity to treat per month`